Things to know before buying a car

 Should I get pre-approved for a car loan?

-When you apply for pre-approval, you're better able to determine your price range so you don’t fall in love with a car outside of your budget!
+Most importantly, when you apply for pre-approval, you're better able to determine your price range so you don’t fall in love with a car outside your budget!

 Are you financing the purchase of the car?